spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/05-versioning-app-profile.md

 * Click on **Confirm** to complete the wizard.
 The UI will return a versioning successful message.

 * The App Profile list will display the new version of the App Profile.
-The users can select the app profile by selecting the name and version number for deployments.
+Users can select the App Profile by selecting the name and version number for deployments.

 ## Delete an App Profile